Juniper/contrail-controller/specs/structured_syslog_collector.md

 # 2. Problem statement
 "structured syslog collector" will receive APPTRACK syslogs from SRX/VSRX devices and pushes the stats relating to the same into Cassandra, so that Application Visibility related views can be made available to the customer.
+Apart from storing the syslog in Cassandra, syslog should be allowed to be forwarded to an external syslog receiver and/or over kafka if needed.

 # 3. Proposed solution
  Structured syslogs from SRX/VSRX devices contains additional data, which needs to be parsed to derive more meaningful & detailed information like action, src_address, src_port, dst_address, dst_port, nat_src_address, nat_src_port, nat_dst_address, nat_dst_port, application, bytes-from-client, bytes-from-server etc